Pilots

 Logistics, Survival Equipment and Toolstores

-The Flight is supported by two Survival Equipment Technicians, Cpl Hannah Todd and Cpl Jim Blackburn, who are responsible for our aircrew safety kit, Sherrie Christian who manages our Toolstores department, as well as two Logistics Technicians, Paul Maddock and Julie Fletcher, who are responsible for ensuring spares and equipment are purchased, stored and managed properly.
+The Flight is supported by two Survival Equipment Technicians, Cpl Jim Blackburn and Cpl Andy Goddard who are responsible for our aircrew safety kit, as well as two Logistics Technicians, Paul Maddock and Julie Fletcher, who are responsible for ensuring spares and equipment are purchased, stored and managed properly.

 Engineering Support Cell

-The Public Relations Officer - Paris Pratley-Gomez is responsible for the marketing and communications output for the Flight, as well as managing the 35-strong PR team that deploy to the major UK airshows each year.
+The Public Relations Officer - Paris Pratley-Gomez, is responsible for all marketing and communications output for the Flight, as well as managing the 40-strong PR team that deploy to the major UK airshows each year.

 The Flight Operations Assistant - Tracey Fleming works closely with the Operations Officer to meticulously plan the flying programme and liaises with the various event organisers to ensure flypasts can be planned and executed in line with the annual flying programme.